 Amusement park visits are summer staples, whether you're into massive roller coasters, shows, or carnival games.

-You might want to step up your travel game and start planning your trip now so you find better deals.
+You might want to start planning your trip now so you find better deals.
 Also, you don't have to drive across the country to find fun.
-Going to an amusement park in your own state is one way to keep more money in your bank account.
+Going to an amusement park in your own state is one way to save money on travel.

 With that in mind, here is a list of the top amusement parks to visit in all 50 states.